google/polymorphicDSL/src/main/antlr4/com/pdsl/gherkin/parser/README.md

 # Updating the Gherkin Lexer and Parser

-Antlr does not have an elegant way of making a cross platform parser concisely.
+Antlr does not have an elegant way of defining certain grammars concisely.
 As a result the lexer is quite large with "island grammars" in order to support multiple dialects.

 In order to allow the lexer to be maintained a python helper script was developed to take json as input and regenerate the lexer